Sliding Mode Observer for Set-valued Lur'e Systems and Chattering Removing: Abstract

 \section{Abstract}

-{In this paper, we study} a sliding mode observer for a class of set-valued Lur'e systems subject to uncertainties.
-We show that our approach has obvious advantages than the existing Luenberger-like observers. {Furthermore, we provide an effective continuous approximation to eliminate the chattering effect in the sliding mode technique.}
+{In this paper, we study} a sliding mode observer for a class of set-valued Lur'e systems subject to uncertainties. {We show the well-posedness of the problem and highlight the clear advantages of our approach over the existing Luenberger-like observers.} {Furthermore, we provide a new continuous approximation to {remove} the chattering effect in the sliding mode technique.} {Some numerical examples are given to illustrate our theoretical approach.}

 {\bf Keywords.} Sliding mode observer; set-valued Lur'e systems; chattering effect\\

 {\bf AMS Subject Classification.} 28B05, 34A36, 34A60, 49J52, 49J53, 93D20